MPC-implementation/Model_Predictive_Control_Acado/README.md

 ![](media/ProjectResult.gif)
 - - -
 ### Additional features
 To analyze the performance of the controller more precisely, I added the logging class for data logging.
-If you want to log any signals from the simulation, you can log the data as .json format.
+If logging signal is needed, it can be logged by .json format.
 For example, logSteering class instance shows how to log the signal as .json (You can find it main.cpp).